-3 Basis of Preparation and Significant Accounting Policies (continued)

-a) Basis of Consolidation (continued)

-i) Investment in Subsidiary Companies
+- 3 Basis of Preparation and Significant Accounting Policies (continued) - 3.2 Significant Accounting Policies (continued) - a) Basis of Consolidation (continued) - i) Investment in Subsidiary Companies

 Subsidiaries are entities controlled by the Company.
 Control is achieved when the Company:

 - has power over the investee; - is exposed, or has rights to variable returns from its involvement with the investee; and - has the ability to use its power to effect its returns.